Mowbray-R-V/Model-based-RL/README.md

 # Uncertainity
 [📘Aleatoric and Epistemic Uncertainty in Machine Learning](https://www.gdsd.statistik.uni-muenchen.de/2021/gdsd_huellermeier.pdf)
-[📘Simple and Scalable Predictive Uncertainty Estimation using Deep Ensembles - NIPS 2017]
+📘Simple and Scalable Predictive Uncertainty Estimation using Deep Ensembles - NIPS 2017

 # Model Calibration
+📘 A. P. Dawid.
+The well-calibrated Bayesian.
+Journal of the American Statistical Association, 1982 📘 M. H. DeGroot and S. E. Fienberg.
+The comparison and evaluation of forecasters.
+The statistician, 1983.

 # Toolbox